daizihan233/proxy_nodes/ss.md

             <div class="clearfix">
                 <div class="w-1/2 md:w-full float-left pr-6 md:pb-10 md:pr-0 leading-relaxed">
                     <h2 class="text-3xl font-normal leading-1.3 mb-4">What happened?</h2>
-                    <p>The origin web server is not reachable.</p>
+                    <p>The web server is not returning a connection.
+As a result, the web page is not displaying.</p>
                 </div>

                 <div class="w-1/2 md:w-full float-left leading-relaxed">
                     <h2 class="text-3xl font-normal leading-1.3 mb-4">What can I do?</h2>
-                          <h3 class="text-15 font-semibold mb-2">If you're a visitor of this website:</h3>
+                          <h3 class="text-15 font-semibold mb-2">If you are a visitor of this website:</h3>
       <p class="mb-6">Please try again in a few minutes.</p>

-      <h3 class="text-15 font-semibold mb-2">If you're the owner of this website:</h3>
+      <h3 class="text-15 font-semibold mb-2">If you are the owner of this website:</h3>
-      <p><span>Check your DNS Settings.
-A 523 error means that Cloudflare could not reach your host web server.
-The most common cause is that your DNS settings are incorrect.
-Please contact your hosting provider to confirm your origin IP and then make sure the correct IP is listed for your A record in your Cloudflare DNS Settings page.</span> <a rel="noopener noreferrer" href="https://support.cloudflare.com/hc/en-us/articles/200171946-Error-523">Additional troubleshooting information here.</a></p>
+      <p><span>Contact your hosting provider letting them know your web server is not responding.</span> <a rel="noopener noreferrer" href="https://support.cloudflare.com/hc/en-us/articles/200171916-Error-521">Additional troubleshooting information</a>.</p>
                 </div>
             </div>